joseareia/ctemplate/README.md

 ### Usage

-While executing the script you can pass a directory to store the new template along side with the flag `-p` or just simple run it with the `-n` to specify the name of the project.
+While executing the script you can pass a directory to store the new template along side with the flag `-p` or just simple run it with the `-n` flag to specify the name of the project.

 ```shell